How Name Calling Damages Emotional Communication in Relationships

 Arguing in Healthy Relationships

-Partners in strong relationships do not agree on everything. they still occasionally argue.
-It is the nature of two autonomous beings being together.
-However, in these relationships arguments are different.
-They don’t attack the individuals, staying on the subject of the disagreement.
-David Richo wrote, “in a committed relationship we finally let go of our ego’s formidable insistence on being right, on getting our way, on competing and winning.”
-He continues, “we may still have arguments, but they do not last as long, they end in resolution, and they involve less replay of the past.
+“In a committed relationship we finally let go of our ego’s formidable insistence on being right, on getting our way, on competing and winning.
+We may still have arguments, but they do not last as long, they end in resolution, and they involve less replay of the past.
 We take the content of the argument as information rather than as grist for the mill of resentment” (Richo, 2002).

 A primary rule in conflict resolution is refrain from name calling, labelling a single act as irrefutable evidence of deficiency.
 People are complex.
 One failure is just that—a single lapse.
 Beck expands on this, “people are not split into absolute opposites.
-If they are not totally responsible, it does not follow that they are irresponsible…People in general are neither all black nor all white, but varying blends of gray” (1989, p.
+If they are not totally responsible, it does not follow that they are irresponsible…People in general are neither all black nor all white, but varying blends of gray” (Becks, 1989, p.
 52).

 A Few Words by Psychology Fanatic